Photos & Video

 The race plans for this youngster will be determined by his level of ability shown at home and on the course in 2021.
 On breeding he should start at six furlongs and then will perhaps get further, most likely sevn or a mile, as he develops physically and mentally during the year.

-Your online Racehorse Manager will provide full details of all developments in terms of the colt's progress and race planning as the season progresses.
+Your online Racehorse Manager will provide full details of all developments in terms of the gelding's progress and race planning as the season progresses.

 We expect to get 2-5 runs and sometimes more from all our 2YO horses per share period, however, you should expect periods of no racing as a result of recuperation from injury or training setbacks.
 This share period starts proper at the start of the turf season on April 1st 2021 and runs through the turf season until November 1st 2021, however we will be reporting on the filly before the share period starts (from January 2021) should we have anything of importance to share with shareholders.